 There are two large prisoner of war kitchens and mess halls, each with facilities to feed one thousand or more prisoners.
 In the prisoner of war section there are cold water showers and pit latrines.
 Prisoners of war live in pyramidal tents, usually six to eight men in a tent.

 Other historic records from the military and internees provide insights into different aspects of the Honouliuli Internment Camp.
 Historic records include Army memoranda and blueprints, oral histories, internee art, and reports by the Swedish Vice-Consul, who inspected the camp as the authorized representative of a neutral power.
-There are also several historic photographs showing a sea of tents, closely spaced barracks, fences, guard towers, and other structures taken by R. H. Lodge, a former division overseer of the O'ahu Sugar Company who became an official Army photographer.
+There are also several historic photographs showing a sea of tents, closely spaced barracks, fences, guard towers, and other structures taken by R. H. Lodge, a former division overseer of the Oʻahu Sugar Company who became an official Army photographer.

-Honouliuli was the largest prisoner of war camp in Hawai'i and held nearly 4,000 individuals during its operation, including 2,700 Korean POWs.
+Honouliuli was the largest prisoner of war camp in Hawai'i and held nearly 4,000 individuals during its operation.
 The POW population was composed of soldiers and labor conscripts from Korea, Okinawa, Taiwan, Japan, and Italy.
+Honouliuli also held women and 10 children who were Japanese civilians displaced from the Pacific, including Saipan and Rota, as well as four men from the Philippines (Adler 2014 and Falgout 2014).